Macrometacorp/docs/docs/photoniq/fingerprinting/get-started-fingerprinting.md

 ### Fingerprint on Text Input

-In this example, the visitiorId is fetched when a user enters text in the input field.
+In this example, the visitorId is fetched when a user enters text in the input field.

 ```jsx
 <html>